 VHIE Collaborative HRO CORE Presentation

 Interview with Sandi Mitchell, Claire English & Gay Stahr By Kayla Krawzyk Special Feature for the JPSys Pulse Newsletter reprinted for our blog.
-Sandi Mitchell and the Clinical Data Quality Team have been focused on the VA’s Journey to become a High Reliability Organization (HRO).
-Excitement rose when J P Systems, the VHIE Analytics and…
+Sandi Mitchell and the Clinical Data Quality Team focused on VA’s Journey to become a High Reliability Organization (HRO).
+Excitement rose when J P Systems, the VHIE Analytics and the VHIE CCDA…

 A nurse writing on a clipboard

 By Teresa Saxon, R.N.
-Healthcare data quality analysis has many layers of complexity ranging from discovery of anomalies to how they are repaired.
+Introduction Healthcare data quality analysis has many layers of complexity ranging from discovery of anomalies to how they are repaired.
 In simplified terms, poor data quality can be characterized by missing, miscoded or misplaced data in a patient’s record.
-Data quality is especially important in the nursing field since nurses interact with…
+Data quality is especially important in the nursing field.
+Nurses interact with…

 Bottles and tubes

 Vaccination records (sometimes called immunization records) provide a history of all the vaccines a patient has received.
 These records are important as they may be required for jobs, travel, or school.
-Immunization records are compiled by a patient’s medical providers consolidating their vaccinations and reporting them to Immunization Information Systems (IIS).
+Immunization records are compiled by a patient’s medical providers.
+They consolidate vaccinations and report them to Immunization Information Systems (IIS).
 IIS’s are usually run…

 Hexagons with data and information

-FOR IMMEDIATE RELEASE: Clifton, VA – June 28, 2021, J P Systems, Inc., JPSys, received notification of a U.S. Department of Veterans Affairs recompete contract award, which is a single award, Indefinite Delivery, Indefinite Quantity (IDIQ) contract for clinical terminology standards services with a ceiling threshold of $120 million.
-The contract includes a base 5…
+FOR IMMEDIATE RELEASE: Clifton, VA – June 28, 2021, J P Systems, Inc., JPSys, received notification of a U.S. Department of Veterans Affairs recompete contract award.
+This single award, Indefinite Delivery, Indefinite Quantity (IDIQ) contract for clinical terminology standards services has a ceiling of $120 million.
+The contract includes a base 5 year period from…

 An artistic colorful abstract